 - Feeling like your life is full of unwanted drama

 Healing requires acknowledging your pain without letting it define you.
-Our wounds have left scars that will always be with us.
-But when we start healing and moving forward, the scars fade over time, hurting less, becoming less obvious, and we can truly heal and move forward.
-Healthy coping mechanisms help us to make sense of confusing or threatening life experiences and to respond appropriately in wholesome ways.
-When we use healthy coping skills, we’re able to “reframe” unpleasant events in a way that is healthier for us and feels better too.
-Reframing is also a step in the healing process.
+Our wounds have left scars that will always be with us, but as we start healing and moving forward, the scars become less obvious, and we hardly notice them anymore.
+So it is with healing codependency; as we learn healthy, new coping styles, we will reframe past events in a way that feels better.
+Reframing is a step in the healing process.

-When we’re free of codependent thinking and coping, we will understand and accept that we’re separate and complete beings.
+When we’re free of codependent thinking and coping, we understand that we’re separate and complete.
 We have a strong sense of self, and our boundaries are squarely in place.
-We feel comfortable continuing to set new boundaries that keep us healthy, happy, and safe.
-We don’t feel any need to justify, explain, or make sense of another person’s behavior, to ourselves or anyone else.
-We understand that others’ choices and actions are their responsibility, not ours.
-People are entitled to have thoughts and feelings about you that are incorrect.
-It’s not your job to correct their thinking.
-They will see you the way they see you.
-If you argue with them, defend yourself or get emotional, you will become drained, while they are being recharged.
+We feel comfortable setting new boundaries that keep us healthy, happy, and safe.
+We don’t feel any need to justify, explain, or make sense of another person’s behavior to ourselves or anyone.
+We understand that other able-bodied adult’s choices and actions are their responsibility, not ours.

-Once you have healthy boundaries in place, you will experience a shift in your emotions.
-You may start to notice that your sense of safety, security, and control, no longer needs to come from people-pleasing and manipulating outcomes.
-Instead, they’ll come from your boundaries.
+Once healthy boundaries are in place, you will experience a shift.
+You may notice that your sense of safety, security, and control no longer come from people-pleasing.
+Instead, they come from creating and enforcing your boundaries.

-It helps to take a pretty deep and fearless dive into what’s actually going on with our thoughts and behavior.
+To start letting go of codependency, it helps to take a pretty deep and fearless dive into what’s going on with your thoughts and behavior.
 When I was ready, I began looking at how I chose to spend my time, noticing who benefited from it and who did not.
-I started to see it when I took care of others’ needs and ignored or denied my own.
+I started noticing when I took care of other able-bodied adult’s needs and ignored or denied my own.
 I asked myself why I made the choices I did.
-Little by little, I learned to live in awareness, with intention.
+Little by little, I learned to live in awareness with intention.
 (Not always, but more and more often!)
+I stopped fixing and rescuing.
+I learned how to detach positively, set boundaries, focus on self-care, and change my self-talk.
 My negative self-talk once enforced my belief that everyone’s needs were more important than my own.
 I started changing my self-talk, and I questioned, then changed, those limiting beliefs.

 Setting boundaries, saying “no,” and letting others learn their life lessons “the hard way” became a few of my goals.
-I started to see my role in creating trauma bonds, and I learned how to break those bonds.
 It was a slow, deliberate, and sometimes painful process.

 Some of the other steps I took to break free of codependent coping were: living in the moment, focusing on one day at a time, building a network of emotionally healthy people, letting go of ones who weren’t, and prioritizing self-care.
-As I learned to become aware of my codependent thinking and behaving, I was better able to let go of my desire to control outcomes, no matter how good my intentions were.
+As I became more aware of my codependent thinking and behavior, I was better able to let go of my desire to control outcomes, no matter how good my intentions were.
 I got comfortable watching friends and loved ones deal with the consequences of their poor choices.
-I had to sit still and stay uninvolved when they made poor decisions, even if it hurt them or cost them money or relationships.
-I learned to let them feel the freedom and the dignity of making their own choices and dealing and learning from the outcomes.
-I learned to stop fixing and rescuing.
-I learned how to positively detach, set boundaries, and focus on self-care.
+I had to sit still and stay uninvolved when they made poor decisions and faced difficult consequences, even when it hurt them or cost them money or relationships.
+I learned to let them feel the dignity of making their own choices and the freedom of dealing with and learning from the outcomes.

 Learn about expectations